-The Following facilities allow for a successful, modern and holistic education:
+The following facilities allow for a successful, modern and holistic education:

-- Four large buildings, all connected with a covered route-system and two large gymnasiums with outdoor facilities (soccer pitches, several training tracks, long jump facility and basketball fields) comprises the campus of the school (8700 m2). - Play facilities for the younger students with 5 m scramble net, labyrinth and playground. - Infirmary (Nurse present all day). - All classrooms are friendly and bright with direct views to the green surroundings. - Large computer laboratories, equipped with advanced technology and internet access. - Two school libraries for the secondary and primary/kindergarten, which are looked after by professional librarians. - A new canteen that offers healthy and balanced meals. - Different rooms for science, art and music with ample space surroundings. - Large school events find a purpose-built room in the Hall.
+- The 3 main language sections German, English and French plus Italian, Spanish and other official EU languages are offered. - ESK graduates receive an internationally recognized qualification, the European Baccalaureate. - A 10-hectare well-equipped campus with numerous outdoor facilities, sports facilities and its own canteen. - The school encourages enthusiasm for and interest in other languages through native speakers. - Four large buildings, all connected with a covered route-system and two large gymnasiums with outdoor facilities (soccer pitches, several training tracks, long jump facility and basketball fields) comprises the campus of the school (8700 m2). - Play facilities for the younger students with 5 m scramble net, labyrinth and playground. - Infirmary (Nurse present all day). - All classrooms are friendly and bright with direct views to the green surroundings. - Large computer laboratories, equipped with advanced technology and internet access. - Two school libraries for the secondary and primary/kindergarten, which are looked after by professional librarians. - A modern canteen that offers healthy and balanced meals. - Different rooms for science, art and music with ample space surroundings. - Large school events find a purpose-built room in the Hall.